 As this year comes to a close, what are some of the lessons learned from working with virtual staff?
 2020 has taught us many things.
 Here are 3 things that 2020 has taught us about virtual employees.

 One thing we can take away from 2020 is the fact that the value of virtual employees is increasing.
 During the pandemic, virtual employees were more necessary than ever before.
 Virtual employees were able to continue their normal work routines, essentially unchanged, or even take on additional tasks.
-Firms which invested in virtual staff were likely much better off than firms that insisted on in-house staff only.
-Not only are virtual employees less affected by events such as the pandemic, productivity among virtual staff will only increase more and more as technology improves and more tasks become computerized.
+Firms that invested in virtual staff were likely much better off than firms that insisted on in-house staff only.
+Not only are virtual employees less affected by events such as the pandemic, but productivity among virtual staff will also only increase more and more as technology improves and more tasks become computerized.

 Ideal for Social Distancing